Crystalline color superconductors: Astrophysics

-The right panel of Fig. \ref{fig:p_vs_rho} displays the astronomical bounds on the masses of CSOs (horizontal dashed lines) along with the results obtained with the previously discussed models.
-The upper bound corresponds to a mass of about $M \sim 2 M_{\odot}$, while the lower bound on the neutron star mass $(1.249\pm 0.001) M_{\odot}$ is inferred from the millisecond binary J0737-3039 \cite{Lyne:2004cj}.
+The right panel of Fig. \ref{fig:p_vs_rho} shows that for configurations constructed from the Nuclear EoS, the stable sequence extends up to a maximum mass of the order $2 M_{\odot}$; the value of the maximum mass is large, since the chosen EoS is stiff.
+The hybrid configurations branch off from the nuclear configurations when the central density reaches that of the deconfinement phase transition.
+We also report the astronomical bounds on the masses of CSOs (horizontal dashed lines).
+The upper bound corresponds to $M = 2 M_{\odot}$, while the lower bound to a mass of about $(1.249\pm 0.001) M_{\odot}$ inferred from the millisecond binary J0737-3039 \cite{Lyne:2004cj}.
 Note that both the hybrid stars and their nuclear counterparts have masses and radii within these bounds.
-The hybrid configurations are more compact than their nuclear counterparts, \textit{i.e.} they have smaller radii (an exception are those configurations which belong to the metastable branch).
-Contrary to the case of self-bound quark stars, whose radii could be much smaller than the radii of purely nuclear stars, the differences between the radii of hybrid and nuclear stars are tiny ($\le 1$ km) and cannot be used to distinguish these two classes by means of current astronomical observations.
+However, the hybrid configurations are more compact than their nuclear counterparts, \textit{i.e.} they have smaller radii.
+Contrary to the case of self-bound quark stars \cite{Alcock:1986hz}, whose radii could be much smaller than the radii of purely nuclear stars, the differences between the radii of hybrid and nuclear stars are tiny and cannot be used to distinguish these two classes by means of current astronomical observations.
+A remarkable result is that although the hybrid Model A is roughly consistent with the bound of $M\sim 2 M_\odot$, it should be noted that canonical $1.4 M_{\odot}$ CSOs will be purely nuclear if they are described by this model.
+According to the presented analysis when the CCSC matter appears the star first gets unstable and then it becomes stable only at higher values of the central density (corresponding to the so-called third family compact stars~\cite{Gerlach:1968zz, Glendenning:1998ag, Schertler:2000xq}).
+Moreover, only sufficiently massive CSOs, with mass $M \gtrsim 1.8 M_\odot$, can contain a fraction of quark matter.
+Different hybrid EoS constructed in a similar way lead to analogous results ~\cite{Ippolito:2007hn}.

-The reported results differ from those described in \textcite{Grigorian:2003vi,Alford:2006vz} which have a narrow region of stable hybrid stars, branching off at the bifurcation point from the purely nuclear sequence.
-Indeed, the reported results cover a broad range of central densities, comparable to those covered by purely nuclear equations of state.

-For sequences constructed from models A and A1 there is a range of masses and radii that corresponds to a family of stars that is separated from the stable nuclear sequence by an instability region \cite{Ippolito:2007hn}.
-The sequences corresponding to model B do not show such an instability region.

-The models A and A1 are consistent with the bounds of $M\sim 2 M_\odot$ and for the model B these bounds correspond to the stable configuration with the largest mass.
-It should be noted that canonical $1.4 M_{\odot}$ CSOs will be purely nuclear if they are described by the three considered models.
-According with the presented analysis the CCSC matter appears only in sufficiently massive CSOs, with mass $M \gtrsim 1.7 M_\odot$ for model B, corresponding to the solid horizontal line in the right panel of Fig.\ref{fig:p_vs_rho}.